Aditya-A-garwal/AgAVLTree/README.md

     cmake -S .. -B .

+Then, to build all the targets, the following command can be run (in the build directory itself) -

+    cmake --build .

-If the generator or compiler-toolchain needs to be changed, it can be done at this step.
+If the generator or compiler-toolchain needs to be changed, it can be done while configuring CMake.
 For example, to use NMake as a generator and GCC for compilation on Windows (instead of VS proj and the MSVC compiler), the command can be modified as follows -

     cmake -S .. -B . -G "NMake Makefiles" -DCMAKE_C_COMPILER=gcc -DCMAKE_CXX_COMPILER=g++

+The above command also includes the benchmarks, tests and examples by default.
+Consequently, If any of them do not need to be built, then the command can be modified as follows -

+    cmake -S .. -B . -DBUILD_BENCHMARKS=off -DBUILD_TESTS=off -DBUILD_EXAMPLES=off

+For example, if only the tests do not have to be built, then the command may be modified to look like -

+    cmake -S .. -B . -DBUILD_TESTS=off

 **Note - In case a different compiler than the default is to be used, it is necessary to specify both the C and C++ compilers explicitly.
 This is because Google Test uses the C compiler as well.**
 ## How to Use